Terrence Wall: Politics

 Wall ran a campaign for U.S. Senate in 2010 to challenge the Democrat Russ Feingold.
 He ended his campaign in late May shortly after his Republican challenger and the eventual winner, Ron Johnson, secured the endorsement of the Wisconsin Republican Party.
-In 2021 Terrance accused local assessors of bribery for bringing bite sized Snickers bars to local meetings.
+In 2021, Terrance accused local assessors of bribery for bringing bite sized Snickers bars to local meetings.
 He filed a complaint with the Board of Review claiming the gesture was an ethics violation.

 Charitable activities and community involvement

-Wall has served as the county executive's representative to the Dane County Community Development Block Grant Commission, as well as the Mayor's Advisory Board.
+Wall has served as the county executive's representative to the Dane County Community Development Block Grant Commission as well as the Mayor's Advisory Board.
 For several years he contributed a monthly column, "Up Against the Wall", to In Business Madison, a local business magazine.
-In the column, Wall discussed the overlap of local political and business issues.
+In the column, Wall discussed the overlapping of local, political, and business issues.

-Wall has been actively involved in local charitable causes including the Children's Carousel at the Henry Vilas Zoo, the Glacier's Edge Boy Scouts of America council office building and the Tenney Park Pavilion.
+Wall has been actively involved in local charitable causes including the Children's Carousel at the Henry Vilas Zoo, the Glacier's Edge Boy Scouts of America council office building, and the Tenney Park Pavilion.
 He was also a lead donor in the construction of the American Family Children's Hospital, the East Side Community Center, and the renovation of Edgewood High School of the Sacred Heart.
 He has also been active in Boy Scouts of America, having been both a Scoutmaster and a Council President.